The Difference Between Cranial Osteopathy And Craniosacral Therapy

 The meaning of craniosacral therapy

 Both cranial osteopathy and craniosacral therapy are based on osteopathy’s cranial technique.
 Essentially, the cranial technique addresses the body’s cranial rhythm.
 Almost like checking your heart rate by taking your pulse, practitioners are trained to sense this subtle rhythm in bodily tissues, and diagnose a patient based on any changes or disturbances in the rhythm that they notice.
-You can read more on all the ins and outs on the cranial technique, in this article in Circe’s Journal.
+You can read more on the cranial technique in this article in Circe’s Journal.

 What disrupts the rhythm are tensions or blockages held in the body, whether from emotional or physical stress, strain or disease.
 During treatment a practitioner senses the disruption in the rhythm and with gentle touch releases any tension and brings it back to balance.